-- Ticket via cameras on sweepers; this eliminates parking enforcement involvement and reduces ticketing expense. - Allow residents to re-park after sweeper goes by without penalty. - Tickets will still pay for significant portion of sweeping program.
+- Ticket via cameras on sweepers; this eliminates parking enforcement involvement/expense for ticketing. - Allow residents to re-park after sweeper goes by without penalty. - Tickets will still pay for significant portion of sweeping program costs.

-To Ensure a 'BMP Outcome,' Implement a Vehicle Removal Program That Answers These Questions:
+To ensure a 'BMP outcome,' implement a car removal program that answers these citizen questions:

-1. How can I be reminded about when I need to move my car?

-2. How can the city notify me if changes occur at the last minute in the schedule and my street will not be swept as scheduled?

-3. How do I determine whether my street has been swept so I can move my car back to the curb?

-4. How will you ensure that I won't get a ticket if I move my car back after the sweeper goes by but before the posted no parking timeframe expires?
+- 1. How can I be reminded about when I need to move my car? - 2.
+How can the city notify me if changes occur at the last minute in the schedule and my street is not being swept as planned? - 3.
+How do I determine whether my street has been swept so I can move my car back to the curb? - 4.
+How will you ensure that I won't get a ticket if I move my car back after the sweeper goes by but before the posted no parking timeframe expires?

-When Implementing Sweeping, Remember...
+When implementing sweeping, remember...

-- Citizen "vehicle removal pushback" is minimized through education. - A real-time notification system is needed for schedule changes. - Implement a vehicle removal system that allows immediate re-parking. - Coordinate ticket writers with sweeper cameras - Use app so as to eliminate 4-hour window
+- Citizen "pushback" is minimized through education. - A real-time notification system is needed for schedule changes. - Implement a vehicle removal system that allows immediate re-parking. - Coordinate ticket writers with sweepers, not a 4-hour window.

-Extra Credit: Work to enact regulations in your state to gain credits for pollutant removal via street sweeping.
+Extra Credit: Work to enact regulations in your state to credit sweeping for pollutant removal.
 (Florida now offers pollution removal credits aligned with both MS4 and TMDL compliance!).

 Be guided by your knowledge that...
-Street sweeping is the first line of defense for pavement-based pollutant removal!
+Street sweeping is the first line of defense for pavement-based pollutant removal.